After a cardiac event, it is natural to have many concerns, such as:

-Stress is a major contributing factor to heart ailments and other health problems.
-Classes are offered to help patients relieve daily stress and learn more about its cause and effect.
-Staff will help patients identify stressors, learn positive coping skills, and practice relaxation techniques.
+Stress Management: Stress is a major contributing factor to heart ailments and other health problems.
+Classes are offered to help you relieve daily stress and learn more about its cause and effect.
+Staff will help you identify stressors, learn positive coping skills and practice relaxation techniques.

-Patients participate in structred exercise sessions.
-The exercise prescription is individualized for each patient’s specific needs by an exercise physiologist, and is updated at frequent intervals.
-The level of exercise is determined by the individual’s physical condition and exercise-tolerance test results.
+Exercise: You will participate in structured exercise sessions, tailored to your specific needs by an exercise physiologist and updated at frequent intervals.
+The level of exercise is determined by your physical condition and exercise-tolerance test results.

 - Arm ergometers

 - NuStep seated cross trainer

 A registered nurse and an exercise physiologist will monitor your blood pressure, heart rate and heart rhythm before, during and after exercise.
 Our cardiac rehabilitation staff will also help you develop a home-exercise program to maintain your momentum.

 The final phase of cardiac rehabilitation is an exercise transition program beginning after completion of Phases II and III.
 This program is an opportunity for you to make a strong commitment to lifestyle changes in a supervised, hospital-based setting.